mhdawson/google-drive-wrapper/README.md

 * getMetaForFilename
 * getFileMetaData

-As examples the following use the uploadNewFiles and downloadNewFiles methods (of course use your own passwords, not the ones shown!).
+As examples, the following use the uploadNewFiles and downloadNewFiles methods (of course use your own passwords, not the ones shown!).
 See the info for [google-auth-wrapper](https://github.com/mhdawson/google-auth-wrapper)